Best Anxiety Quotes | Your Comfort for Tough Days

 FAQ

 The 3-3-3 technique requires you to identify 3 objects that you can see and 3 things you can hear, and move 3 parts of your body.
-It works great for quick relief of an anxiety attack or overflow of negative feelings.
+This method is effective for quick relief during moments of intense stress or when overwhelmed by negative emotions.

 Is managing anxiety possible?